… brought to you by SCAPE

 Joanna Hambly, University of St Andrews

 Climate change effects leading to global warming, rising sea levels, altered weather patterns, and more intense storms amplify the natural processes that cause change and decay in the historic environment.
-This puts cultural heritage across the globe at increasing risk of damage and loss and according to climate change projections; we can expect this to accelerate over the coming century.
+This puts cultural heritage across the globe at increasing risk of damage and loss.
+According to climate change projections, we can expect this to accelerate over the coming century.
 The scale of the issue can seem insurmountable.
 However, it also presents opportunities for fresh thinking about the role of heritage in society.
 This paper discusses an example in Scotland, where the need to better understand the nature and scale of the problem of eroding coastal heritage was used as an opportunity to expand volunteering in the sector by involving people from the communities affected.

 Between 2012 and 2016, over 1,000 volunteers took part in the Scotland’s Coastal Heritage at Risk Project (SCHARP), coordinated by SCAPE (Scotland’s Coastal Archaeology and the Problem of Erosion), based at the University of St Andrews.
 SCHARP builds on nearly 20 years of experience in SCAPE of public involvement in tackling the issue of eroding coastal heritage.
 The project was developed to address the need to review and update data on the condition of important sites threatened by coastal processes.
 We needed to update evidence about what was most at risk and where, upon which to base management options and practical action plans.
 Our aim was to place volunteers at the heart of the research in order to grow capacity in the local stewardship of Scotland’s coastal heritage, to enhance site records through the contribution of locally known information, and to gain a more nuanced sense of the community value of cultural heritage affected.